RIKEN-RCCS/lens3/v2/doc/design.md

 These are dynamic information and updated frequently.

-__mx:mux-endpoint__ entry is an endpoint of Multiplexer.
+__mu:mux-endpoint__ entry is an endpoint of Multiplexer.
 It is periodically updated by Multiplexer to notify it is running.

 __de:pool-name__ entry stores backend process data.
-The data is used to forward requests to a backend.
-A pair of "Root_access" + "Root_secret" specifies an administrator access key to a backend.
+It is used to forward requests to a backend.
+This record exists while a backend is running.
+An entry can be a dummy, when the pool is suspended, which blocks a backend from starting.
+The record includes an access key to a backend.
+"Root_access" + "Root_secret" is an administrator key pair to a backend.

 __dx:pool-name__ entry is a mutex of starting a backend.
 It is used to ensure only a single backend starts.

 __tn:uid__ entry stores a token pair for CSRF countermeasure.
-(CSRF is cross-site request forgery).
+CSRF is cross-site request forgery.

 __ps:pool-name__ entry is an approximate pool state.
-It is used to show via Web-UI a pool is in the suspended state.
-It keeps lingering state information, because precise state information lasts only for a short time.
+It is used to show the state of a pool via Web-UI.
+It keeps lingering state information (of the suspended state), because precise state information lasts only for a short time.

 __pt:pool-name__ entry is a last access timestamp of a pool.
 It is used to decide when to stop a backend.